alysshah/sdv-bot/README.md

 ### 🌾 Crop Command
 Use `!crop [crop name]` to get detailed information about any crop, including growing seasons, growth time, sell prices, seed sources, and profit calculations.

+### 🐟 Fish Command
+Use `!fish [fish name]` to get detailed information about any fish, including location, time, season, weather requirements, difficulty, sell prices, and XP rewards.
+Works for crab pot fish as well.

 ### ❓ Help Command
 Use `!help` to see all available commands with descriptions, or `!help [command]` for detailed information about a specific command.